topcoder-platform/tc-notifications/README.md

 ## TC API Admin Token

 An admin token is needed to access TC API.
-This is already configured in connect/config.js and Postman notification server API environment TC_ADMIN_TOKEN variable.
+This is already configured Postman notification server API environment TC_ADMIN_TOKEN variable.
 In case it expires, you may get a new token in this way: